Industry: Real Estate

 How do you handle your personal growth?

 We have shared business goals, and individual personal development objectives aligned to our own upskilling in these areas.
-We are fortunate that we are able to learn from each other in our role.
-For example, Hannah is more experienced in people management and leadership and Rachel in employment law and is more innovative in her approach.
+We are fortunate that we are able to learn from each other in our roles.
+For example, Hannah is more experienced in people management and leadership and Rachel is in employment law and is more innovative in her approach.

 👍👏❤️ Follow the @thejobsharepair on Instagram